kubermatic/docs/content/kubeone/master/getting_kubeone/_index.en.md

-The installation script downloads the release archive from GitHub, installs the KubeOne binary in your `/usr/local/bin` directory and unpacks the example Terraform scripts in your current working directory.
+The installation script downloads the release archive from GitHub, installs the KubeOne binary in your `/usr/local/bin` directory and unpacks the example Terraform configs in your current working directory.
 If you want to inspect the script before running it, you can use a command such as `curl -sfL get.kubeone.io | less` or check it on [GitHub][github-script].